raulbojalil/flemu/README.md

 # Flemu

 A responsive web frontend for [Emulator JS](https://github.com/ethanaobrien/emulatorjs) powered by Flutter, Node.js and Screenscraper.fr (for automatic downloading of game boxes).
-No database needed.
+No database is required.
+Supports all the systems that Emulator.js supports plus MS-DOS through js-dos.

 ## Getting started